What happens after CBP approves my CAPE declaration?

 - Entry status changes from "CBP Processing" to "Allowed"

-- Gross refund amount per entry
+- Gross refund amount per entry (deposited to you in full by Treasury)

-- ACH payout status and expected arrival date
+- ACH status and expected arrival date

 Partial approvals: